farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 10. Review your settings.
 When everything is correct, verify the **Yes, turn it on right away** option is selected and then select **Finish**.

-11. Leave the Client 1 VM and the Microsoft 365 admin center and Security and Compliance Center tabs open for the next task.
+11. Leave the Client 1 VM and all the Edge browser tabs open for the next task.

 You have now configured an additional alert policy that monitors when a site collection administrator is added to SharePoint Online site collections.